chaosmail/chaosmail.github.com/_posts/2015-03-04-install-deb-packages-in-ansible.md

 comments: true
 ---

-[Ansible][ansible-web] is a very simple, clean and elegant way to provision your production or development machines.
-It can be also used to setup and configure your development desktop from a plain Ubuntu 14.04 LTS installation.
-For this task, we will soon run into the problem to check, download and install applications - not with the package manager apt-get - but as .deb packages (e.g. dropbox, vagrant, etc.).
-In this blogpost, I will discribe who I solved these problems using Ansible.
+[Ansible][ansible-web] is a very simple, clean and elegant tool to provision your production or development machines.
+It can be also used to setup and configure your development desktop, for example from a plain Ubuntu 14.04 LTS installation.
+For this task, we will soon run into the need to check, download and install applications as .deb packages because there is no ppa repository available (e.g. for dropbox, vagrant, etc.).
+In this blogpost, I will discribe how I solved this problem using Ansible.

 ## Checking if .deb Package is already installed